MinaFoundation/Core-Grants/RFCs/rfc-0011-soulbound-tokens.md

 Constructing the witness shall be performed by the off-chain service.
 The service should also return that witness to the user, so that they can reproduce the proof of inclusion against the merkle root.

-Verification of a token might or might not be a privileged operation requiring a signature from the token holder.
+Verification of a token might or might not be a privileged operation requiring a signature from the token owner.

 ### Revoking a token

-The contract should provide methods `revokeHolder`, `revokeIssuer`, and `revokeBoth`, for revoking tokens on behalf of the token holder, the issuer, or both.
-Given specific metadata, a corresponding witness, and signatures from the holder and/or issuer, those methods will check that the revocation policy of the token is compatible with the request, that the token currently exists, and that the provided signatures are valid.
+The contract should provide methods `revokeOwner`, `revokeIssuer`, and `revokeBoth`, for revoking tokens on behalf of the token owner, the issuer, or both.
+Given specific metadata, a corresponding witness, and signatures from the owner and/or issuer, those methods will check that the revocation policy of the token is compatible with the request, that the token currently exists, and that the provided signatures are valid.

 If all checks succeed, the contract will update the merkle root to reflect revocation, and the off-chain service will update its `MerkleMap`.